 How to get there

-Maun is the gateway to the Okavango Delta, which is an eleven hour international flight to Johannesburg, followed by a two hour international flight.
-From there you will need a short flight (thirty five minutes) to get you to the Vumbura airstrip and it is then a ten minutes drive, followed by a five minute boat trip, to reach camp.
+Maun is the gateway to the Okavango Delta, which is an 11-hour international flight to Johannesburg, followed by a 2-hour international flight.
+From there you will need a short flight (35-minute) to get you to the Vumbura airstrip and it is then a 10-minute drive, followed by a 5-minute boat trip, to reach camp.